pinojs/pino-syslog/Readme.md

 ## Configuration

-*pino-syslog* supports configuration via a JSON file and using option flags.
+*pino-syslog* supports configuration via a JSON file and/or using option flags; the JSON configuration takes precedence over CLI flags.
 The default options are:

 ```json
 {